Emergent Turbulence in Nonlinear Gravity: introduction

 \section{introduction}

 Understanding truly nonlinear phenomena presents significant challenges.
-One particular example is furnished by fluid dynamics.
-Its significant degree of complexity requires ingenious approaches to simplify the task of unraveling possible phenomenology.
-In this context, a powerful approach has been to consider systems that are continuously driven by an external source.
-Such driving allows for the establishment of a steady-state regime in which systematic insights can be gained.
-In particular, it enables the identification of a direct energy cascade in 3+1 dimensions and an inverse cascade in 2+1 dimensions~\cite{1941DoSSR..30..301K,10.1063/1.1762301,1980RPPh...43..547K}.
+One prominent example is furnished by fluid dynamics, whose intrinsic complexity demands ingenious strategies to unravel its rich phenomenology.
+A particularly powerful approach is to study systems continuously driven by an external source, thereby establishing a steady-state regime amenable to systematic analysis.
+Insights obtained in this regime often shed light on undriven or transient behavior.
+One example is the identification of direct and inverse energy cascades in 3+1 and 2+1 dimensions, respectively~\cite{1941DoSSR..30..301K,10.1063/1.1762301,1980RPPh...43..547K}, which arise through mode couplings that both generate higher-order excitations and mediate energy flow across structures of different sizes, toward smaller (larger) scales with higher (lower) angular indices $\ell$ and frequencies.
 This understanding has provided new avenues to both control and capture the complex dynamics exhibited by turbulent regimes, e.g.~\cite{Castelvecchi2017,2023NatPh..19.1193M,2024Natur.627..515D,doi:10.1126/sciadv.ads5990}.

-Gravity, as described by General Relativity, remains only partially understood in the fully nonlinear regime.
-While major results have been obtained for stationary spacetimes, asymptotic structures, and perturbations around special solutions, the nonlinear and dynamical aspects still pose significant challenges --- even though numerical simulations can now routinely model the collisions of compact binary systems and predict the resulting gravitational-wave signatures.
+Gravity, as described by General Relativity (GR), remains only partially understood in the fully nonlinear regime.
+While major results have been obtained for stationary spacetimes, asymptotic structures, and perturbations around special solutions, the nonlinear and dynamical aspects still pose significant challenges at the level of first principles --- even though numerical simulations can now routinely model the collisions of compact binary systems and predict the resulting gravitational-wave (GW) signatures.
+This raises fundamental questions about the seemingly simple structure of these GWs, and how the system transitions from nonlinear to linear behavior during the post-merger stage of binary black hole (BBH) coalescence --- a linear regime crucial for BH spectroscopy \cite{Berti:2025hly}.